-Carnegie Mellon University’s Master’s of Science in Computer Science requires future students to have a strong computer science background.
-They must also understand the complex theory and be skilled in programming and have a knack for mathematics.
+Carnegie Mellon University’s Master’s of Science in Machine Learning requires future students to have a strong computer science background.
+They must also understand the complex theory involved, be skilled in programming, and have a knack for mathematics.
 Under this master’s program, students will concentrate on machine learning, artificial intelligence, NLP, computer vision, etc. It takes between one and three years to finish the degree program.
-CMU is No. 6 as the best school with a rigorous master’s curriculum.

 - Graduation rate: 87 percent

 Georgia Institute of Technology offers a Master’s of Science in Computer Science with a Machine Learning specialization.
 Future engineers will examine core courses, such as advanced learning, statistics, research, statistical machine learning, and more.
 They can complete the master’s program in under two years, focusing on deep learning, data mining, artificial intelligence, etc.

 - Tuition: $13,176 in-state; $28,464 out-of-state

 The University of Illinois at Urbana-Champaign offers two master’s degrees in computer science: a Master of Computer Science in Computer Science or a Master of Science in Computer Science.
 The main difference is that the MS in Computer Science is a little more research-based and includes a thesis.
 The MCS in Computer Science has students increase the breadth of their knowledge by taking additional classes in place of a thesis.
 Whichever you decide to pursue, both have the option to pursue an artificial intelligence emphasis, which includes several classes about machine learning.